 Blind Willie Johnson made his first recordings 90 years ago (December 3rd, 1927).
-His recordings in my mind are still more relevant to blues music than any modern recordings.
+His recordings continue to be very influential – with myself being one of many examples.
 Any fan of the blues has an obligation to listen to his 12 sides of slide recordings.
 His recording career only lasted for three years until 1930 – when the great depression started to destroy many a career of the early bluesmen.
 He did not live to see the renewed interest in his music in the late 50’s and early 60’s, in the period known as the folk-blues revival.
 This interest eventually culminated in world-famous artists like Bob Dylan and Led Zeppelin performing his music.

 But I think the music, and the myth will last forever – and in many worlds to come.

-If there are any fellow guitarists out there looking to learn more about how to play like BWJ check out Tom Feldmann’s DVD available on guitarvideos.com
+If there are any fellow guitarists out there looking to learn more about how to play like Blind Willie Johnson check out Tom Feldmann’s DVD available on guitarvideos.com

 Tom Feldmann’s guitar lessons in my opinion are an extremely good introduction to BWJ’s unique style of playing.
 But to get closer to understanding the idiosyncratic style you will need to listen to the records multiple times and think about the incredible amount of subtleties present.